An Empirical Study of Fault Localization in Python Programs: Fault Localization and

 Fault localization \emph{granularity} refers to the kinds of program entity that a FL technique ranks.
 The most widely studied granularity is \emph{statement-level}, where each statement in a program may receive a different suspiciousness score~\cite{Pearson:2017,Wong:2014}.
 However, coarser granularities have also been considered, such as \emph{function-level} (also called method-level)~\cite{Le:2016,Xuan:2014} and \emph{module-level} (also called file-level)~\cite{Saha:2013,Zhou:2012}.

 In practice, implementations of FL techniques that support different levels of granularity focus on the finest granularity (usually, statement-level granularity), whose information they use to perform FL at coarser granularities.
-Namely, the suspiciousness of a function is the maximum suspiciousness of any statements in its definition; and the suspiciousness of a module is the maximum suspiciousness of any functions belonging to it.
+Namely, the suspiciousness of a function is the maximum suspiciousness of any statements in its definition; and the suspiciousness of a module is the maximum suspiciousness of any functions belonging to it.\footnote{ Other approaches aggregate the suspiciousness scores of finer-granularity entities by average or by minimum.
+We take the maximum for consistency with Zou et al.~\cite{Zou:2021}. }